-- 1. Operating activity: Net cash inflow of operating activities in the current period increased, mainly due to the net cash inflow of accounts receivable and payment. - 2.
-Financing activities: Net cash inflow from financing activities decreased, mainly due to the decrease of the loans.
+- 1. Investing activity: Net cash inflow of operating activities in the current period decreased, mainly due to the sale of financial assets at amortized cost. - 2.
+Financing activities: Net cash inflow from financing activities increased, mainly due to the continuous production of net profits from operations and continuous repayment of borrowings.